Are You the Next Big Star?: Production

 Regine Velasquez serves as the host.

 Pops Fernandez serves as a judge.

 In 2008, GMA Network had broadcast the country's second version of the Idol franchise, Pinoy Idol, following ABC's Philippine Idol.
-Debuting to mixed reaction, GMA's senior Vice President for Entertainment Wilma Galvante had stated that GMA had been attempting to work with FremantleMedia to explore options on how the show could be improved to better cater to the Pinoy audience.
-However, Darling de Jesus, vice president for Music and Variety programs at GMA, later stated that they "wanted [the next season of Pinoy Idol] to be more Pinoy", but could not come to terms with Fremantle over their changes.
-It was decided that GMA would instead produce their own music competition, tailored to the Filipino audience.
+Debuting to mixed reaction, GMA's senior Vice President for Entertainment Wilma Galvante had stated that GMA Network had been attempting to work with FremantleMedia to explore options on how the show could be improved to better cater to the Pinoy audience.
+Darling de Jesus, vice president for Music and Variety programs at GMA Network, later stated that they "wanted [the next season of Pinoy Idol] to be more Pinoy", but could not come to terms with Fremantle over their changes.
+It was decided that GMA Network would instead produce their own music competition, tailored to the Filipino audience.
 This show would be Are You The Next Big Star?

 Semi-finals

 The top 150 had been divided into two batches.
 The first batch performed one by one last May 16 while the second performed last May 23.
 The scores where divided into two parts 80% from the judges and 20% from the jury and the top 40 contenders with the highest scores moves to the second round.